pandize/MyFirstNeurons/README.md

 # MyFirstNeurons
-here are my first neural networks file "ney" is a regression task performed on the example of a sine function
+# Here are my first neural networks.
+# File "ney" is a regression task performed on the example of a sine function.